alexander-sml/azure-wiki/recommendations-reference/app-service-recommendations/CORS should not allow every resource to access your Web Applications.md

-CORS should not allow every resource to access your Web Applications.md
+recommendations-reference/app-service-recommendations/CORS should not allow every resource to access your Web Applications.md